-- Soy-free chocolate (I bring a mini cooler and fill a Mason jar wtih ice from the ice machine as a substitute ice pack so the chocolate doesn’t melt in the hot car.)
+- Soy-free chocolate (I bring a mini cooler and fill a Mason jar with ice from the ice machine as a substitute ice pack so the chocolate doesn’t melt in the hot car.)

 Here are some other ideas for healthy easy snacks to bring when traveling.

-Shop at Health Food Stores at Your Destination
+2) Shop at Health Food Stores While You Travel

 If you’re staying at a place with a fridge, you can pick up quite a few real food snacks by finding a health food store in the area where you are staying.
 If you end up staying somewhere that has a kitchenette then you can really do a lot to prepare and cook foods that are similar to what you would have at home.
 Even if all you have is a fridge, though, you can still buy fresh organic fruits and vegetables, cheeses, etc.